You may purchase Wicked tickets online now or at the Gershwin Theatre box office.

-Starlight Express, with music by Andrew Lloyd Webber and lyrics by Richard Stilgoe, rolled in in 1987 with skilled skaters zooming all over the theatre on an ingenious set by John Napier.
+In 1987, Starlight Express, with music by Andrew Lloyd Webber and lyrics by Richard Stilgoe, rolled in, with skilled skaters zooming all over the theatre on an ingenious set by John Napier.

-The RSC, headed by Derek Jacobi and Sinead Cusack, distinguished themselves in 1984 in Cyrano de Bergerac and Much Ado About Nothing.
+The Royal Shakespeare Company, headed by Derek Jacobi and Sinéad Cusack, distinguished themselves in 1984 with Cyrano de Bergerac and Much Ado About Nothing.

-The 70s brought the sensational Sweeney Todd by Stephen Sondheim and Hugh Wheeler.
+The 1970s brought the sensational Sweeney Todd by Stephen Sondheim and Hugh Wheeler.
 Directed by Harold Prince and starring Angela Lansbury and Len Cariou, the musical won eight Tonys in 1979.
-In 1977 Yul Brynner and Constance Towers triumphed in a revival of Rodgers and Hammerstein’s The King and I, and The Houston Grand Opera brought its thrilling revival of Gershwin’s Porgy and Bess in 1976.
-The production included sections never before performed and received a Tony Award for Best Revival.
-Another opera, Scott Joplin’s Treemonisha, also a Houston Grand opera production, was performed here for the first time and proved the novelty of the season.
-During 1973 there was a stage version of the musical Gigi, starring Alfred Drake, Daniel Massey, Agnes Moorehead, and Karin Wolfe; a revival of Romberg’s The Desert Song; and a popular musical version of the play Two for the Seesaw, called Seesaw, with Tommy Tune winning a Tony.
+In 1977, Yul Brynner and Constance Towers triumphed in a revival of Rodgers and Hammerstein’s The King and I, and the Houston Grand Opera brought its thrilling revival of Gershwin’s Porgy and Bess in 1976.
+Another Houston Grand Opera production, Scott Joplin’s Treemonisha, performed here for the first time and proved the novelty of the season.
+In 1973, there was a stage version of the musical Gigi, starring Alfred Drake, Daniel Massey, Agnes Moorehead, and Karin Wolfe; a revival of Romberg’s The Desert Song; and Michele Lee and Ken Howard starred in Seesaw, a musical version of the play Two for the Seesaw that earned Tommy Tune a Tony.

 Among superstars who made concert appearances here were Bing Crosby, Rudolf Nureyev, Margot Fonteyn, and Frank Sinatra.